freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/functional-programming/implement-map-on-a-prototype/index.md

 ---
 title: Implement map on a Prototype
 ---

 ## Implement map on a Prototype

-To solve THIS chalenge using keyword this. is a key :D It will give us access to the object we are calling myMap.
+To solve THIS challenge using the keyword this is a key.

+It will give us access to the object we are calling myMap.

 From there we can use the forEach or for loop to add elements to already declared empty array as we modify each element with the given callback method.

 ```javascript
 // the global Array